 Limitations and gaps

-International student migration has expanded considerably as developing countries have become richer and as demand for good-quality higher education has outpaced supply.
-However, challenges are emerging for countries that are international education providers.
+International student migration has expanded considerably as developing countries have become richer and as the demand for good-quality higher education has outpaced supply.
+Challenges are, however, emerging for countries that provide international education.
 The supply of higher education in sending countries is expanding as these countries grow richer.
 For example, China has doubled its supply of higher education over the last ten years and boasts two institutions in the top-50 most highly ranked universities (Shanghai Ranking 2020).
 China is now both a main source of and destination for international students (Figure 1).

 Summary and policy advice